There was this guy I once almost fell for who liked to use the word failure all the time.

 – Not having trusted my guts about that fatty girl who pretended to be a friend.

-– Not having told my former-former mother-in-law that I loved her.
+– Not having told my former-former-former mother-in-law that she’s always on my mind at Christmas and every time I spot some owl ornament she might like, because I loved and I still love her.
 More than his son ever loved me.

 – Having thought that one of my two brothers is an only child.
 Still thinking it hard.